privyr/contact-form-integration/README.md

 </script>
 <!-- --- End Privyr Contact Form Integration ----->
 ```
-NOTE: Use either of id or class for form and button, whichever available.

 `LICENSE_CODE`: Unique code given by Privyr to users.
 To find out your license key, open Privyr > Settings > Integrations > Wordpress Contact form.